-Consistent with the timing of each institution's campaign, we find that only State Street's ownership shares are associated with gender diversity in 2017, whereas all three institutions are in

-2018 and 2019.
-Greater State Street ownership is associated with a larger increase in the number of females beginning in 2017 and continuing through 2018-2019 (column 1), and the magnitude is similar in both periods: one standard deviation greater State Street ownership (1.73%) is associated with a net addition of about 0.09 and 0.07 females in 2017 and 2018-2019, respectively.
+Consistent with the timing of each institution's campaign, we find that only State Street's ownership shares are associated with gender diversity in 2017, whereas all three institutions are in 2018 and 2019.
+Greater State Street ownership is associated with increases in female directors in both 2017 and 2018-2019 (column 1), and the magnitudes are similar: one standard deviation greater State Street ownership (1.73%) is associated with a net addition of about 0.09 and 0.07 females in 2017 and 2018-2019, respectively.
 Larger Vanguard and BlackRock ownership stakes, in contrast, do not have a statistically significant association with board diversity in 2017, and the estimated coefficients for the 2018-2019 period are two to three times larger than those for 2017.
 Because the female share of directors is a stock as opposed to a flow variable, we expect it to show effects with a delay.
 Consistent with that logic, all three institutions show a significant association with the female share of directors only in 2018-2019 (column 2).
 Although it is not statistically significant, State Street's 2017 point estimate is larger than the 2017 point estimates for Vanguard and BlackRock.

-Although all of The Big Three asset managers pressured firms to expand board gender diversity, State Street and BlackRock singled out specific types of companies in their campaigns.
+All of The Big Three asset managers pressured firms to expand board gender diversity, but State Street and BlackRock singled out specific types of companies in their campaigns.
 State Street targeted firms without any female directors, and BlackRock emphasized its expectation that each board should have at least two females.
 We next investigate whether each of these institution's ownership is associated with the outcome it targeted.
 We now modify eq.
 (1) and estimate two separate models that include each institution's ownership stakes and an interaction of their ownership stake with an indicator for whether that particular institution targeted the company.
 In particular, we estimate the following: